Respiratory allergy

 Group 1: Enhanced Education Package

-Participants in this group receive standard education plus a specifically designed patient education toolkit.
+Participants in this group receive standard education, plus a specifically designed patient education toolkit.
 Weekly reminders will be sent via SMS and email alerts for three months, including links to education resources, correct technique for using your nasal spray, dosing frequency, pollen count updates, relevant information sheets and articles.

 Group 2: Standard Education